vesta-power-model/vesta/README.md

     --probes="${PROBES}"
 ```

-We provide an example script at `scripts/my_fibonacci.sh` that you can copy and modify to achieve this behavior quickly.
+The smoke testing script at `scripts/my_fibonacci.sh` can be used a template: you can copy and modify it to produce a new smoke test.
+If the three data files (`energy.csv`, `probes.csv`, `summary.csv`) are present and you can successfully run `scripts/single-alignment.py` on the new directory, then your benchmark has been integrated with `VESTA`'s driver.
 You can then add your benchmark to a `benchmarks.json` file as a `"custom"` suite:

 ```json
 {